Tulsa health director wishes Trump would postpone rally because of spike in Covid-19 cases - Local News 8

 The Tulsa Health Department said in a statement obtained Sunday by CNN that it is “concerned about the safety of any large gathering of people in enclosed spaces where social distancing is difficult to maintain.”

-The department, in a statement released Friday, encouraged caution regarding large gatherings after an investigation in Tulsa, Oklahoma, “identified an outbreak linked to indoor gatherings, which large groups of people congregated in close contact for prolonged periods of time.”
+The department last week encouraged caution regarding large gatherings after an investigation in Tulsa “identified an outbreak linked to indoor gatherings, which large groups of people congregated in close contact for prolonged periods of time.”

 There was a “meaningful increase” in cases of coronavirus last week in the city, according to the statement.
 As of Friday, there had been 1,443 total confirmed cases of coronavirus in Tulsa County, and 62 deaths.